ROOSEVELT COUNTY RURAL TELEPHONE

 As used in these Bylaws, “close relative” means a person who, by blood or in-law, including step and adoptive kin, is either a spouse, child, grandchild, parent, grandparent, brother, sister, aunt, uncle, nephew, or niece of the principal.

-Special meetings of the Board of Directors may be called by Board resolution, by the President, or by any four (4) directors, except in the event of the catastrophic death or incapacity of more than 3 directors.
+Special meetings of the Board of Directors may be called by Board resolution, by the President, or by any four (4) directors, except in the event of the catastrophic death or incapacity of more than (three) 3 directors.
 In such event, a special meeting may be called by two (2) or more directors.
-The Secretary or his or her designee shall send notice of a special meeting as provided in Section 5.03 except that if the Secretary is unavailable due to death or incapacity then any director or the general manager may send notice of the special meeting and shall designate in the notice that emergency circumstances exist.
+The Secretary or his or her designee shall send notice of a special meeting as provided in Section 5.03, except that if the Secretary is unavailable due to death or incapacity then any director or the general manager may send notice of the special meeting and shall designate in the notice that emergency circumstances exist.
 The Board, the President, or the directors calling the meeting shall fix the date, time, and place for the meeting, which shall be held in one of the counties in New Mexico within which the Cooperative serves.
-Special Meetings may also be held via telephone conference call, without regard to the actual location of the director at the time of such telephone conference meeting, if all the directors consent.
+Special Meetings may also be held by virtual attendance, without regard to the actual location of the director at the time of such meeting, if all the directors consent.

 The Board shall be given written notice of the date, time, and purpose of any meeting.
 Notice shall be given not less than five (5) days prior to the meeting.
-Notice shall be given personally or by mail, by or at the direction of the Secretary or, upon default in this duty by the Secretary or in the case of a special meeting by the members who have called the meeting, or by any director.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the director at his address as it appears on the records of the Cooperative, with first class postage thereon prepaid, and postmarked at least five (5) days prior to the meeting date.
+Notice shall be given personally or by mail or electronic means, by or at the direction of the Secretary or, upon default in this duty by the Secretary, or in the case of a special meeting by the members who have called the meeting, or by any director.
+Notice shall be deemed to be delivered when deposited and postmarked in the United States mail, postage prepaid, addressed to the director at his or her address as it appears on the records of the Cooperative, or by notification of electronic means not less than five (5) days prior to the meeting date.
 The attendance of a director, at any meeting of the Board, shall constitute a waiver of notice of such meeting, unless such attendance shall be for the express purpose of objecting to the transaction of any business, or of one or more items of business, on the ground that the meeting shall not have been lawfully called or convened.

-The presence in person of a majority of the directors in office shall be required for the transaction of business and the affirmative votes of a majority of the directors present and voting shall be required for any action to be taken, except in situations in which there has been catastrophic death or incapacity as described in Section 5.02.
-In the event of the catastrophic illness or death or other unforeseen circumstances, which results in the unavailability of three or more Board of Directors, then a quorum of the Board shall consist of a majority of the existing directors who are not incapacitated.
-If less than a quorum be present at a meeting; a majority of the directors present may adjourn the meeting, but shall cause the absent directors to be timely notified of the date, time, and place of the resumption of the adjourned meeting.
+The presence in person or virtual presence of a majority of the Directors shall be required for the transaction of business and the affirmative votes of a majority of the directors present and voting shall be required for any action to be taken, except in situations in which there has been catastrophic death or incapacity as described in Section 5.02.
+In the event of the catastrophic illness or death or other unforeseen circumstances, which results in the unavailability of three or more Board of Directors, then a quorum of the Board shall consist of a majority of the existing Directors who are not incapacitated, or unable to attend due to such unforeseen circumstances, as determined to exist by a majority vote of the Directors then in attendance.
+If less than a quorum be present at a meeting; a majority of the Directors present may adjourn the meeting but shall cause the absent directors to be timely notified of the date, time, and place of the resumption of the adjourned meeting.

 The officers of the Cooperative shall be a President, Vice President, Secretary, and Treasurer, and such offices as may from time to time be determined by the Board of Directors.
 The offices of Secretary and Treasurer may be held by the same person.